vishaldkale01/upstox_api_integration/README.md

 ### Integration with Express

-The MongoDB connection is established before the Express server starts listening for requests:
+The MongoDB connection is automatically established when the application starts:

-1. Module loading and initialization
+1. Module loading triggers connection
 2. MongoDB connection establishment
 3. Express server startup
 4. Port binding and listening